davideluque/nemid/README.md

 ## Usage

-This gem implements one main module:
+This gem implements two main modules:

 - `Authentication`: the purpose of this module is to generate client initialization parameters and response handling.

+- `PIDCPR`: to match PID to a CPR number.
+Translation is only available to selected service providers.

 ### Authentication::Parameters